Special-K-s-Flightsim-Bots/DCSServerBot/reports/README.md

 One of the main goals of DCSServerBot is gathering data of your DCS World servers and display them in a useful format.<br/>
 To achieve this, DCSServerBot already comes with some built-in reports.
 Many plugins display simple to complex data, which I thought, might be of interest.
 <br/><br/>
-To allow you to change the look and feel of existing reports and to make it easier to build your own, I've developed a JSON-baed reporting framework.
+To allow you to change the look and feel of existing reports and to make it easier to build your own, I've developed a JSON-based reporting framework.
 Here you'll find the main features and elements of this framework.

 ## Using Reports in your Plugins